nearform/slack-knowledgebase-chatgpt-responder/README.md

 - `make bot-start`: start Slack bot (`localhost:3003`)
 - `make bot-expose`: expose Slack bot to a public url
 - `make bot-ask q="My question?"`: ask a question programmatically (no need to run the bot)

+## Slack Commands
+`/login` optional slash command to manually trigger the NetSuite OAuth login

+`/query` this runs a basic query against SuiteQL to retrieve employee information and displays the results

+## NetSuite Roles / OAuth Security

+When connecting to a NetSuite integration via OAuth 2.0, it consumes the role of the user authenticating with the integration/application.

+In order to secure the app and not expose user tokens with dangerous permissions users need to be setup for the appropriate secure roles within NetSuite and strongly enforced.
+By default the Administrator role includes permissions to login via OAuth 2.0.

+We use the `NESUITE_ALLOWED_ROLE_IDS` to whitelist the limited access `Employee Own` roles and validate the selected role matches on the redirect back from NetSuite.

+Each needs to have a `Employee Own` role with the `Log in using OAuth 2.0 Access Tokens` permission added.

+When you have multiple roles and your default role does not support OAuth2 login.
+The OAuth login page prompts you to select a different role to login with.
+The user would then select the OAuth2 Integration/Basic role with specific allowed permissions for the integration and click Allow.